 Advice for British people living in Singapore, including information on health, education, benefits, residence requirements and more.

-Singapore heath care system comprises of a number of private and government hospitals, several specialist clinics and a large number of general practices.
-The medical care is generally good although it can be expensive.
+The Singapore heath care system comprises of a number of private and government hospitals, several specialist clinics and a large number of general practices.
+Medical care is generally good but it can be expensive.
 There is no reciprocal National Health Service agreement in Singapore and medical costs are to be borne by the individual.
 Insurance is essential; therefore ensure that comprehensive travel insurance is taken out before you travel.
 Make sure your policy provides for the following:

 - an air ambulance, in case you need to be flown home